sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 I asked lots of my macOS friends, and nearly all of them think Finder is fine, "it's fast and easy to use."

 Every time I heard about this, I doubt they haven't seen [TotalFinder](https://totalfinder.binaryage.com/) before.
 Although I can write another paragraph introducing [TotalFinder](https://totalfinder.binaryage.com/) to you, but sadly, while Apple is moving on to M1 chips, [Totalfinder](https://totalfinder.binaryage.com/) is too old to keep up with the pace to be compatible with this new chip architecture.
-Indeed, it stops updating and is now free to everyone since it's not maintained anymore.
+Indeed, it stops updating and is now free to everyone since it's not maintained anymore.(Things may changed!!!
+See this [post](https://twitter.com/akemin_dayo/status/1467946268181753859) and [this](https://discuss.binaryage.com/t/totalfinder-on-m1-macbook-air/7879/12))

 <p align="center">
 	<img src="./totalfinder.png"/>
 </p>